Spyro264/JavaScript-Concepts/Friday/Currying/notes.md

 # What is Currying ?

-- Currying is a process transforming a function which takes multiple arguments into a sequence of function . each taking one arg at a time .
+- Currying is a process of transforming a function which takes multiple arguments into a sequence of function . each taking one arg at a time .

 ## Normal Function